druid-io/druid-io.github.io/druid-powered.md

 There are 10+ companies of various sizes in production with Druid.
 This list is incomplete and we hope to add everyone's use cases in the near future.

+## DripStat

+DripStat uses Druid as a SAAS timeseries database to power the DripStat GUI.
+DripStat ingests transactional data for Java, Scala, and Groovy applications into Druid.

 ## LiquidM

 LiquidM uses Druid for real-time drill-down reporting.
 LiquidM is also contributing back to the community by creating and maintaining a ruby client library for interacting with Druid located at [http://github.com/liquidm/ruby-druid]().